 College review by Lisa Bleich

-While Syracuse feels like a large state school, there are only 11,000 undergraduates dispersed among the nine colleges.
+While Syracuse University feels like a large state school, there are only 11,000 undergraduates dispersed among the nine colleges.
 As a result, the classes are still relatively small and students have good interaction with professors.
-Some of the most notable and more select majors are visual and performing arts (requires a portfolio/audition), Communications, Architecture (admissions is based 50% on the transcript and 50% on the portfolio), Sports Management (only accept 50 students per class), and business.
+Some of the most notable and more select majors are:

-While the vast majority of students attend sporting events, there is also a wide range of cultural activities as well.
-Students in the highly select theater arts or musical theater program perform numerous shows on campus and also have the opportunity to participate in a professional, equity theater near campus.
-Architect and engineering students work collaboratively in the community to design sustainable, affordable housing.
+Most students attend sporting events, but the theater arts and musical theater program performs numerous shows on campus.
+The program also offers the opportunity to participate in a professional, equity theater located near campus.
+Additionally, architect and engineering students collaborate within the community to design sustainable and affordable housing.

 The average GPA for the whole college is a 3.6 out of four with a 1200 SAT, however that varies depending on the individual program.
 It can be lower in the programs that also evaluate talent or portfolios for admissions.

 The town of Syracuse is okay.
 There are local bars that students frequent and hang out in.
 On campus housing is very safe.
 However, my shuttle driver said that it is not uncommon for students living in apartments to be burglarized by locals during school breaks.

 Syracuse University is a great environment for students who like to be involved and would enjoy a strong school spirit and sports teams.
 It offers a vibrant tapestry of academic pursuits, with standout programs in visual and performing arts, communications, architecture, sports management, and business.